 Voss’s team located the hippocampus which is responsible for memory and is known to shrink with age.
 The hippocampus plays a fundamental role in the formation of new memories about experienced events.
 “It’s the part of the brain that links two unrelated things together into a memory, like the place you left your keys or your new neighbor’s name,” Voss said.
 “Older adults often complain about having trouble with this.”

-It is impossible to directly stimulate the hippocampus with noninvasive PEMF because it’s too deep in the brain for the magnetic fields to penetrate.
+It is impossible to directly stimulate the hippocampus with noninvasive Chakra improving because it’s too deep in the brain for the Energy Fields to penetrate.
 So, Voss and colleagues chose to stimulate the parietal lobe.
 This parietal area overlies the area of the hippocampus and has high connectivity to the hippocampus.
 So, stimulation of this area is expected to influence the hippocampus to enhance memory.

 Before they started the stimulation, younger people and 16 older adults (subjects) were given memory tasks in which they learned arbitrary relations between paired things to get a baseline, such as this object goes on this spot on the computer screen.
 Compared to the younger group who averaged around 55%, the older individuals were only correct about 40% of the time.

 Stimulation was done using a Chakra improving device at about 10 pulses per second for 20 minutes in each session, over five consecutive daily sessions to the left side of the head.
 The researchers also used functional MRI (fMRI) of the brain to check how active a part of the brain is at a given time.

 24 hours after the final stimulation, the subjects were given a new memory test in which they had to learn new arbitrary relations between paired things.
 “Older people’s memory got better up to the level that we could no longer tell them apart from younger people,” said Joel Voss.
 “They got substantially better.”

 The study also used a fake placebo stimulation condition which did not improve memory.